A SPECIAL EVENT FOR SEMIWAC MEMBERS

 TO REGISTER CLICK HERE

-We encourage attendees to become an official member of the Southeast Michigan World Affairs Council.
+This is a specia; event for official members of the Southeast Michigan World Affairs Council.
 To become a member, click on Membership Page.

 Ambassador Jones served as US Ambassador to Poland, US Ambassador to Malaysia, Chief of Mission in Pakistan, as well as assignments in Moscow, Vienna, Sarajevo, Skopje, Manila, and Bogota, during a 33-year diplomatic career.
 In Washington, he served as Principal Deputy Assistant Secretary of State for Europe and Eurasia, Deputy Special Representative for Afghanistan and Pakistan.
 Ambassador Jones is a board member of the US-Philippines society and a member of the Council on Foreign Relations and American Academy of Diplomacy.
 He was the first US Ambassador to Malaysia to be conferred the honorary title of 'Dato’.
 He is the recipient of the Robert C. Frasure Memorial Award for Peace Building, the Presidential Meritorious Service Award, the Secretary of State’s Distinguished Honor Award, and several Superior Honor Awards.